-Inside the side door there’s an LED that’s red or green to indicate the status of the battery.
+Inside the side door, there’s an LED that’s red or green to indicate the status of the battery.
 Red indicates less than 30% charge left.
-Flashing red means it needs charge.
+Flashing red means it needs to be charged.
 Solid red indicates that the battery is charging.
 Green indicates anywhere between 30% and 100% charge.
 But when the battery is fully sealed up, as it often would be when you’re actually using it, there’s no indication of the battery status on the exterior.

 Extended Battery Life

 So how much extra shooting time will the All Day 2.0 give you?
 That’s hard to pin a precise number to, because different shooting modes, styles, and different settings on your GoPro use varying amounts of power.
 And most people aren’t shooting continuously non-stop for hours on end but rather stopping and starting in shorter clips.

 It’s a 5000mAh lithium polymer battery Brunton claims that a fully charged setup will give you about 5.5 times your regular shooting time once added to the camera’s standard internal battery.
 The rating for the current batch of GoPro cameras varies slightly between some models, but for comparison’s sake, the GoPro HERO4 Black’s battery is rated for 1160mAH.
 So when added to the Brunton ALL Day 2.0 you get about 6160mAh to play with.